Io (moon): Future missions

 There are two forthcoming missions planned for the Jovian system.
-The Jupiter Icy Moon Explorer (JUICE) is a planned European Space Agency mission to the Jovian system that is intended to end up in Ganymede orbit.
-JUICE launched in April 2023, with arrival at Jupiter planned for July 2031.
-JUICE will not fly by Io, but it will use its instruments, such as a narrow-angle camera, to monitor Io's volcanic activity and measure its surface composition during the two-year Jupiter-tour phase of the mission prior to Ganymede orbit insertion.
+The Jupiter Icy Moons Explorer (Juice) is a planned European Space Agency mission to the Jovian system that is intended to end up in Ganymede orbit.
+Juice launched in April 2023, with arrival at Jupiter planned for July 2031.
+Juice will not fly by Io, but it will use its instruments, such as a narrow-angle camera, to monitor Io's volcanic activity and measure its surface composition during the two-year Jupiter-tour phase of the mission prior to Ganymede orbit insertion.
 Europa Clipper is a planned NASA mission to the Jovian system focused on Jupiter's moon Europa.
-Like JUICE, Europa Clipper will not perform any flybys of Io, but distant volcano monitoring is likely.
+Like Juice, Europa Clipper will not perform any flybys of Io, but distant volcano monitoring is likely.
 Europa Clipper launched in October 2024, with an arrival at Jupiter in 2030.

 The Io Volcano Observer (IVO) was a proposal to NASA for a low-cost, Discovery-class mission selected for a Phase A study along with three other missions in 2020.
 IVO would launch in January 2029 and perform ten flybys of Io while in orbit around Jupiter beginning in the early 2030s.
 However, the Venus missions DAVINCI+ and VERITAS were selected in favor of those.
+Similarly, Flyby of Io with Repeat Encounters (FIRE) was a proposed flyby mission to Io and would be a part of NASA's New Frontiers program, but was ultimately not chosen.